West threatens new Russia sanctions as Kiev warns of 'world war'

 "Let me be clear: if Russia continues in this direction, it will not just be a grave mistake, it will be an expensive mistake," he said.

-Putin last month called for such a system, after Washington blacklisted several banks -- notably those affiliated with Bank Rossiya, leaving their customers unable to use Visa and Mastercard credit cards.
+Putin last month called for such a payment system, after Washington blacklisted several banks -- notably those affiliated with Bank Rossiya, leaving their customers unable to use Visa and Mastercard credit cards.

 While Obama has ruled out sending US or NATO forces into Ukraine, Washington has begun deploying 600 US troops to bolster NATO's defences in nearby eastern European states.